Keaft/the-pathfinders-lethal-company-modpack/README.md

  I'm inept at versioning.
 The date doesn't have to precisely measure the scope of my updates. :D

 ## Changelog
+### 24.2.1301
+#### Configurations:
+- Change Scrap Insurance cost to 200 bringing the pack into a decent position for singleplayer as well as multiplayer.

 ### 24.2.1300
 #### Mod(s) Added:
 - **GeneralImprovements** which fixes bugs and replaces a bunch of other mods functionality.